Balkars

 - Conflict Resolution Mechanisms

-- Traditional conflict resolution involves mediation by community elders and religious leaders, emphasizing reconciliation.
+- Traditional conflict resolution involves mediation by respected community elders and leaders.

 - Cultural Exchange Programs